ajy25/TabularMagic/README.md

 A full list of dependencies is available in ```./requirements.txt```.

-### Usage
+### Example usage

-We can build a TabularMagic object on a given dataset.
+We can build an Analyzer object on a given dataset.
 ```
 import pandas as pd
 import matplotlib.pyplot as plt